ianb/personal-history-archive/docs/activity-schema.md

 `redirectUrl`: if fetching the URL redirected to some other URL, then what URL?
 This is the URL that is actually displayed in the URL bar when we serialized the page.
 Will be null if this matches `url`.

 `redirectOk`: if `redirectUrl` exists, but someone decided the redirect is OK, then this will be true.
-These can be used to review autofetch redirects, and remove login page redirects (for instance).
+These can be used to review autofetch redirects, and remove pages that were redirectd to login pages.

 `documentSize.width` and `documentSize.height`: height and width of the entire document (not just the visible portion).